 TIP: The Castin' Craft Opaque Pigments are very potent.
 When adding Castin' Crafts Opaque Pigments to Nunn Design Resin, the pigment color amount cannot be greater than 10% of the resin.
 If it is, it will affect the resin's ability to cure properly.
-For this tutorial, I used the following two color formulas:
+For this tutorial, I used the following color formula